ThatGeoGuy/ENGO500/_posts/2014-04-04-development-details-store-layout-creator.markdown

 ##### Removing SVG elements

 While d3 does allow for the removal of elements dynamically using the `.exit()` function, the perceived gain in retaining all of the relationships between the visualization and the `shelves` array was low compared to the work required.
-Due to time constraints, it was decided that when an element is removed, that the vizualization is redrawn similar to what happens on the initial loading of an exiting configuration of the system.
+Due to time constraints, it was decided that when an element is removed, that the visualization is redrawn similar to what happens on the initial loading of an existing configuration of the system.
 Being as the user's focus will likely be on the accordion elements during removal, this undesirable characteristic was decided to be okay for the first version of LASS.

 #### Saving and loading editable attributes

-Enabling editable attributes was done using the X-editable javascript plugin.
+Enabling editable attributes was done using the X-editable JavaScript plugin.
 This allows the text the user enters to modify the `shelves` array.
 Each time a new field is added to an accordion panel, it needs to be made editable.
 This is done by checking which new fields exist and adding the editable events to them.
 An example for a field of class `motion` is shown below:

 	$(".motion").not(".editable").editable({
 		... options ...